cervus-v/cervus/README.md

 Interface with the rest of the system by implementing the `Backend` trait, for which the interpreter-based backend located in `src/backend/hexagon_e` is a good example to start with.

-- File system API
+- Network API

-Blocking filesystem I/O APIs can be added as virtual system calls, which locate in `src/env.rs`.
+Blocking network APIs can be added as virtual system calls.

 ## License